jrapala/cyber-webring/README.md

 - Audio and video files
 - Large high-res screenshots
 - Bundles of unused assets
-- Pixel art spritesheets of your entire dev career
+- Pixel art spritesheets of your entire life story

 > **Tip:** Use services like [imgur.com](https://imgur.com), [Giphy](https://giphy.com), or [YouTube](https://youtube.com) if you need to host big stuff.